A Stochastic Block-coordinate Proximal Newton Method for Nonconvex Composite Minimization: Abstract

 \section{Abstract}

-We propose a stochastic block-coordinate proximal Newton method for minimizing the sum of a blockwise Lipschitz-continuously differentiable function and a separable nonsmooth convex function.
-In each iteration, this method randomly selects a block and approximately solves a strongly convex regularized quadratic subproblem, utilizing second-order information from the smooth component of the objective function.
-A backtracking line search is employed to ensure the monotonicity of the objective value.
-We demonstrate that under certain sampling assumption, the fundamental convergence results of our proposed stochastic method are in accordance with the corresponding results for the inexact proximal Newton method.
-We study the convergence of the sequence of expected objective values and the convergence of the sequence of expected residual mapping norms under various sampling assumptions.
-Furthermore, we introduce a method that employs the unit step size in conjunction with the Lipschitz constant of the gradient of the smooth component to formulate the strongly convex regularized quadratic subproblem.
-In addition to establishing the global convergence rate, we also provide a local convergence analysis for this method under certain sampling assumption and the higher-order metric subregularity of the residual mapping.
-To the best knowledge of the authors, this is the first stochastic second-order algorithm with a superlinear local convergence rate for addressing nonconvex composite optimization problems.
-Finally, we conduct numerical experiments to demonstrate the effectiveness and convergence of the proposed algorithm.
+{This paper presents a stochastic block-coordinate proximal Newton method for minimizing the sum of a blockwise Lipschitz-continuously differentiable function and a separable nonsmooth convex function.
+At each iteration, the method randomly selects one block and approximately solves a strongly convex regularized quadratic subproblem built from a second-order local model of the smooth part of the objective function, with a backtracking line search to ensure monotonicity of the objective.
+Under mild sampling assumptions, we show that its convergence properties match those of the inexact proximal Newton method.
+We further develop a line-search-free variant, where the strongly convex regularized quadratic subproblem is constructed using the Lipschitz constant of the gradient of the smooth component.
+For this variant, under a suitable parameter setting, we establish the global convergence rate of the residual mapping as well as the superlinear convergence rate of the iterates under the metric \(q\)-subregularity property with \(q > 1\) of the residual mapping for nonconvex composite problems.
+Under a suitable parameter setting, a more restrictive condition on the Hessian approximation, and the H\"olderian error bound condition (\(q\in(0, 1]\)) of the residual mapping, we also prove the local superlinear/quadratic convergence rate of both the residual mapping and the iterates for convex composite problems.
+Finally, numerical experiments are conducted to demonstrate the effectiveness and convergence behavior of the proposed algorithm.}